By Dr. Philippe Barr, former professor and graduate admissions consultant.

 They are evaluating signals.

-Does the applicant have quantitative preparation?
+- Does this applicant have quantitative preparation?

-Has the applicant worked with real datasets?
+- Have they worked with real datasets?

-Is the technical trajectory coherent?
+- Is their technical trajectory coherent?

 Why This Data Science Statement of Purpose Example Works

-It demonstrates quantitative preparation
+It demonstrates technical preparation

 It shows intellectual continuity